boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 testing didn't go well, you can remove it from the repository.
 To delete a branch, right-click on it in the :guilabel:`GeoGig Navigator` and select the :guilabel:`Delete` option from the context menu.
-The branch will be deleted, as well as all the layers and commit information it contains.
+The branch will be deleted, as well as all the layers and commit information it contained.

 Editing, committing changes to a GeoGig layer .............................................

 To edit a layer under GeoGig versioning, use any of the available QGIS editing tools as usual.
-Once you are done editing and have saved them locally, you can transfer your changes to a GeoGig server repository.
+Once you are done editing and have saved them locally, you can transfer your changes to a branch in a GeoGig repository.

 To transfer the layer's local changes to the repository, right-click the edited layer in the :guilabel:`Layers panel` and